Art Vision (Subject Lead: Mr D. Obada)

 Subject Lead Statement

-At Alexandra Junior School, Art is led and managed by myself, Mr Williams.
-Here at Alexandra Juniors, we believe that Art is an important driver for all subjects that can allow all children to access their learning and engage in History and Geography topics fully.
-The skills taught and built upon in Art celebrate individuality and a sense of self and well-being.
-We all have a different idea of what counts as good Art, and here at Alexandra Juniors, we welcome that unique flare of individual’s skills.
+At Alexandra Junior School, Art is led and managed by myself, Mr. Obada.
+We believe that Art is an important driver for all subjects that can allow all children to access their learning and engage in History and Geography topics fully.
+The skills taught and built upon in Art celebrate individuality and a sense of identity.
+We all have a different idea of what is Art, and here at Alexandra Juniors, we welcome the unique flare and viewpoint of every child.

-We aim for all Art lessons to be meaningful and purposeful, building upon prior skills and techniques taught in lower yea groups, that allow them to explore a range of technicalities around drawing, texture, pattern, colour, form and printing.
-Our History and Geography sessions incorporate Art within them, allowing exciting projects to be created around a historical style or object.
-Standalone lessons are also taught at Alexandra Juniors School to ensure each pupil leaves their year group with a firm understanding of the different mediums and skills need to progress and flourish in the following year.
+We aim for all Art lessons to be meaningful and purposeful, building upon prior skills and techniques taught in lower year groups, that allow them to explore a range of technicalities around drawing, texture, pattern, colour, form and printing.
+Standalone lessons are importantly taught for an entire half term three times across the academic year to ensure each pupil leaves their year group with a secure knowledge and understanding of the different mediums and skills need to progress and flourish in the following year.

 Each year group will also be able to explore and engage with the work of famous artists within the field of Art they are currently exploring.
 This again, will allow all of our children to develop an appreciation of style and technique, as well as give them a chance to replicate and further styles.